LucasMW/OndeEstive/README.md

 This project demonstrates this on an iPhone.
 It works from iOS 10.0 onwards.

 Note, that the simplest photo app may be taking this data and sending it to a server without you knowing it.
-And the **unique** permission he asked for was access to his photo library.
+And the **only** permission he asked for was access to his photo library.

 Try it at https://testflight.apple.com/join/45gbQdVc